rohanchauhan/rohanchauhan/README.md

 ## Interesting Trivia About Me
 * I want to learn 🕺 Dabke and 🥋 Jiu-jitsu.
-* I have started a startup which didn't work out. 🤷‍♂️
 * I can cook amazing Dal Khichdi. 🥘

 ## Favourite Section